AkmalH0162/SQLite-practice-Dbeaver-Python/readme.md

 ## Notes

 The database used is the Chinook sample database.
-Some queries are designed for learning and demonstration purposes.
+Just for my learning purposes only.